 Wearing a mask should be combined with other important preventative measures such as frequent hand washing and physical distancing.
 Only wearing a mask is not enough to prevent the spread of COVID-19.
 Read the BC Centre for Disease Control's information about mask-wearing to help slow the spread of COVID-19.

-The RMOW’s mask-wearing policy is in place to encourage mask-wearing in our community and to support other local businesses with mandatory mask policies in place.
-In Whistler, there are many good reasons to wear a mask: to help protect our vulnerable community members, to help protect our front-line workers, to help local businesses survive by helping to avoid a second lock down and so that we can ski and ride and enjoy our winter season.
+In Whistler, there are many good reasons to wear a mask: to help protect our vulnerable community members, to help protect our front-line workers, and to help local businesses survive.
 Find out why in Whistler, we wear masks.